Invariant density statistical quantifiers and a temperature for the logistic map: Statistical quantifiers and temperature for logistic map

+where $\{x_k^{(j)}\}$ is the orbit starting at $x_0^{(j)}$ with $j=1,\ldots,M$.
+The physical meaning of the expression \eqref{MP} is that $T(\mu,N,M)$ characterizes the transition dynamics of the logistic map at the $N$-th step, averaged over the $M$ initial conditions belonging to the space state $[0,1]$.

-We calculate MP \eqref{MP} for the same range of values of $\mu=0.05, 0.1, \ldots, 3.95, 4$ as before, with $M=10^5$ initial conditions and $N=10^3$.
+We calculate MP \eqref{MP} for the same range of values of $\mu=0.05, 0.1, \ldots, 3.95, 4$ as performed in Section III.A, with $M=10^5$ initial conditions and $N=10^3$.
 It is worth to mention that for $M>10^5$ the MP remained with the same behavior.
 When calculating MP from definition \eqref{MP}, we observed the existence of a short time transient along with the presence of small variations of the $T(\mu,N,M)$ for some values of $\mu$.
-In order to define a temperature for a large number of steps we have taken an average neglecting the transient.
+In order to define a temperature for a large number of steps we have taken the average of \eqref{MP} neglecting the transient.
 The dependence of the MP in function of $\mu$ is shown in Fig. \ref{averagetemperature}.
 For a better visualization, the MP was normalized according to $T(\mu,N,M)/\max\{T(\mu,N,M)\}$ with the the maximum taken for $N\geq N_0$, being $N\leq N_0$ the transient region.